4Chan Alt-Righters Went To Insane Lengths To Find ‘He Will Not Divide Us Flag’

 — Kmarko (@Kmarkobarstool) March 13, 2017

 In the final phase of the search, people in the Greenville area drove around the spot where they suspected the flag was.
-They honked their car horns as they drove, so that those watching the livestream could report when they heard the car horn in the background.
+They honked their car horns as they drove so that those watching the live stream could report when they heard the car horn in the background.
 This ultimately led to them pinpointing the location of the flag.

-Once they found the flag, they snuck into the field, took it down and replaced it with a “Make America Great Again” from the Donald Trump campaign and a flag featuring Pepe the Frog, the official mascot of the alt-right movement.
+Once they found the flag, they snuck into the field, took it down, and replaced it with a “Make America Great Again” from the Donald Trump campaign and a flag featuring Pepe the Frog, the official mascot of the alt-right movement.

 It took the protestors only a little over a day to find the flag and take it down.

 You can watch video of LaBeouf’s flag being removed and replaced at the Daily Dot.
-We didn’t want to share the video here because a song that sounds like it could be a Nazi anthem plays during the video.